Chingiz-PLUS/Venue-Reservation/README.md

     npm start
     ```

-5. Start the application in development mode:
+6. Start the application in development mode:
     ```bash
     npm run dev
+    ```

+7. Start the application on the docker and start using Redis:
+    ```bash
+    docker-compose build
+    docker-compose up -d
     ```

 ## API Endpoints